Fatimamaab/Object-Oriented-Programming/README.md

 This repository contains examples, assignments, and mini-projects that demonstrate the four core pillars of object-oriented programming:

+* Encapsulation:
-* Encapsulation           # Hiding internal state and requiring all interaction through methods.
+        Hiding internal state and requiring all interaction through methods.

+* Inheritance:
-* Inheritance             # Creating new classes based on existing ones to promote code reuse.
+        Creating new classes based on existing ones to promote code reuse.

+* Polymorphism:
-* Polymorphism            # Defining different behaviors for the same interface or method.
+        Defining different behaviors for the same interface or method.

+* Abstraction:
-* Abstraction             # Hiding complex implementation details and showing only essential features.
+        Hiding complex implementation details and showing only essential features.

 Whether you're a beginner or revisiting OOP concepts, this repo is designed to help you understand and apply OOP in real-world scenarios.